 Hidden Cost #4: Business Process Reengineering Costs

-Sometimes, organizations expect a cloud migration to improve efficiency and functionality across the board.
-The truth is that any issues that existed before a cloud migration will continue on the cloud.
+Sometimes organizations expect a public cloud migration to improve efficiency and functionality across the board.
+The truth is that any issues that existed before will continue in the cloud.
 While the initial transition may be complete, the ongoing business changes needed will continue to surface and drive more spending.

-Large-scale, established enterprises may have little trouble adjusting, but for companies with immature processes, the move could incur enormous impactful costs.
+Large-scale, established enterprises may have little trouble adjusting, but for companies with immature processes, the move could expose significant hidden costs.

-Touching back to the recent paper from the Journal of Cloud computing, survey respondents reported that they:
+Going back to the Journal of Cloud Computing survey, respondents reported that they:

-A Senior Technical Architect recently wrote about his experience working on a cloud migration project for a client and cited 10 post-migration costs that need to be considered including:
+Kyle Bober, a senior technical architect, wrote about his experience working on a cloud migration project for a client and cited these 10 post-migration costs that need to be considered: